Owain Johns, Principal

 Sue has spent the last 15 years at Henley College, including the past five years as Head of Faculty (for science, maths, ICT and business) co-ordinating A-levels and vocational learning.

-Sue comments on her new role: “I’m very excited to join UTC Oxfordshire and to be working with our industry partners to ensure the curriculum and labs reflect the working environment and equip our students with the skills and knowledge they need to succeed.
+Sue comments on her role: “I’m very excited to join UTC Oxfordshire and to be working with our industry partners to ensure the curriculum and labs reflect the working environment and equip our students with the skills and knowledge they need to succeed.
 I’ve attended the UTC’s taster events and met some of our future students – I’m really looking forward to teaching these talented and ambitious young people.”

 Richard Hurrell, Assistant Principal/Director of Engineering and Mathematics